Githu836/scanneer-vuln/README.md

 [![Security](https://img.shields.io/badge/security-scanner-blue.svg)]()

 A simple tool for scanning vulnerabilities on a target host.
-Created for **pentesting, bug bounty, and ethical hacking** learning purposes.
+Built for **pentesting, bug bounty, and ethical hacking** learning purposes.

 ⚠️ **Disclaimer:** This tool is for educational purposes only.
-Use it only on systems you own or have permission to test!
+Use it only on systems you own or have explicit permission to test!

 ---

-## 📲 Usage
+## 📲 Installation & Usage

 ### 🔹 Termux (Android)
 ```bash